JUANYE-ETH/Dad-joke-generator/README.md

-Random Dad Generator created by Juanye inspired by a Linked user.
+Random Dad Generator created by Juanye inspired by a LinkedIn user.

 Randomly generate a Dad joke using the javascript button.